SarkisSanoyan/chat-app/README.md

 **MongoDB** for data persistence.

-**React, Tailwind CSS** for creating a responsive and beautiful user interface.
+**React.js, Tailwind CSS** for creating a responsive and beautiful user interface.